 This is evidenced by a large Danish-Norwegian research "Effect of organized mammography screening on mortality from breast cancer: a population-based cohort study in Norway", which is published in the scientific journal International Journal of Cancer.

-In the study, researchers studied Norwegian women aged 30-89 years and identified those who developed breast cancer during the period of 1987-2010 years before then was compared the number of deaths before and after the screening program was shown.
+In the study, researchers studied Norwegian women aged 30-89 years and identified those who developed breast cancer during the period of 1987-2010 years before then was compared the number of deaths before and after it was shown to the screening program.

 As noted by Associate Professor Henrik Stovring from the University of Aarhus, Denmark, the result does not contribute to the program of diagnosis of breast cancer.
 This conclusion can also be transferred directly to Denmark (and elsewhere), where all women aged 50-69 years old is offered a mammogram - which is X-rays.
 Danish diagnostics program gradually introduced since the early 1990s and was offered at the national level for all of 2007, three years after the Norwegians, who provided data for the Danish-Norwegian research project.